moorepants/eng122/content/pages/syllabus.rst

-1. Students will be able to analyze vibrational measurement data to draw conclusions about the measured system's vibrational nature and describe how the system behaves vibrationally.
+1. Students will be able to analyze vibrational measurement data to draw conclusions about the measured system's vibrational nature and describe how the system behaves with respect to vibration concepts.
 2. Students will be able to create simple mathematical and computational models of real vibrating systems that can be used to answer specific questions about the system by concisely demonstrating the vibrational phenomena.
-3. Students will be able to design a mechanical structure that has desirable vibrational behavior.
+3. Students will be able to design a mechanical system that has desirable vibrational behavior.

 Students that master these three core learning objectives will be well prepared